That was the Salzburg Pride 2022

 One floor below, LMC Salzburg had created its own fetish and leather area.
 DJ Ambjörn Söderberg from Oslo played in the ARGEStudio.
 This set also had a lot to offer.
 Ambjörn was Mr. Leather Norway 2021 and has since made a name for himself as DJ K-PAXian in the European leather and fetish scene.
 He was DJ of the year 2022 of the Antwerp label Darkland.
 Ambjörn is a bundle of energy who consistently lives his maxim “Freedom – Rave – Euphoria“ with his darkroom sound.
 That was great!

 So the organising team of Pride Week Salzburg and the HOSI Salzburg have outdone themselves this year.
 A defective generator?
 So what?
 A thunderstorm?
 So what?
 Happy people everywhere – and lots of them.
 What remains of this Salzburg Pride is an enormous step towards more visibility of the rainbow in everyday life in the city and acceptance of lifestyles that deviate from heteronormativity.
 That was the Salzburg Pride 2022.
-Be visible Schatzi!
+Stay visible Schatzi!

 From 13 to 16 October 2022, the Jazz&TheCity jazz festival will transform Salzburg's old town into an interactive "playground" and will delight friends of contemporary art, jazz music and performance art.
 For four days, Salzburg will become an international jazz metropolis at around 20 venues – mostly within the walls of the old town.
 [Read more]